tkn132/UKBB-non-migraine-dataset/README.md

 # UK Biobank non-migraine dataset

 The UK Biobank resource is extensive and the biomedical data recorded is very detailed.
-For complex diseases such as migraine, there is no straightforward answer like yes or no. Therefore, to have a non-migraine control cohort for future studies, we will have to go through different data fields, each with different data-coding, to hopefully remove as many samples with any migraine symptoms as possible.
+For complex diseases such as migraine, there is no straightforward answer like yes or no. Instead, relevant information chacterizing different aspects of a subject is stored in multiple data-fields.
+Therefore, to have a non-migraine control cohort for future studies, we will have to go through different data fields, each with different data-coding, to hopefully remove as many samples with any migraine symptoms as possible.

 ### 01. ICD10 - WHO International Classification of Diseases